PlatformCertification/Certification-IEv10.0/Platform Certification Guidance/README.md

 >>3. regexes

 >If multiple qualification methods included, customer need to provide the boolean_expression in method level accurately to represent the relationship between each qualification method.
 Similar with point c, if customer provide multiple conditions in gdr_qulification, the boolean_expression in gdr_qulification level also need to be inserted accurately.

+#### 2.1.2.
+Diagnosis Function Block
+> **diagnosis_functions.diagnosis_reports.**<br>
+> Customer need to pre-define all diagnosis reports at this section which need to be generated after plugin running successfully.
+For each diagnosis report, customer need to provide the corresponding report name and enable flag as inputs, please check Detail Introduction for more information.

+> **diagnosis_functions.diagnosis_fixings**<br>
+>Customer need to pre-define desired fixing processes at this section which need to be triggered automatically to fix platform related issues after plugin running successfully.
+For each fixing actions, customer need to provide the corresponding action name and enable flag as inputs, please check Detail Introduction for more information.

 #### 2.1.3.
 Global Settings Block
 > **global_settings**<br>